 You’d think people wouldn’t believe in urban legends anymore.

-We now have this giant network at our fingertips — the Internet — a place to share new ideas and expand our intellectual horizons.
+We now have this giant network at our fingertips — the Internet — a place to share new ideas and do research.
+Old tales used to be passed down verbally, changing bit by bit with every retelling.
+Now, we share stories online, posting them on forums or social media.

 But not everything we find on this vast series of tubes has a source.
 Not everything can be proven.